mddan/job_board/README.md

     - [X] Write pipeline metadata logs to a database table
 - [X] **`Data Hosting :`**
     - [X] Host the database on AWS
-    - [X] Use AWS services (e.g., RDS, EC2, S3, etc.) to ensure the robustness and reliability of the pipeline.
+    - [X] Use AWS services (e.g., RDS, EC2, S3, ECR, ECS etc.) to ensure the robustness and reliability of the pipeline.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>